You can’t pick the soil you live on but that doesn’t mean you can’t improve your soil for happy and healthy plants all year long.

 The second half is left without sowing anything and allowing the land to rest for one or more growing seasons.
 This process is reversed the following growing season or two.

-The land that is left to fallow or grow wild will help to put organic matter and nutrients back into the soil.
+The land that is left to fallow or grow wild, helping to put organic matter as well as vitamins and minerals back into the soil.

 THREE FIELD METHOD